-Late yesterday afternoon, I found one issue of the magazine online.
-I believe it was the last issue, or close to last issue, before they ceased publication (when the editor passed away).
+Late yesterday afternoon, I found one issue of the magazine online. * I believe it was the last issue, or close to last issue, before they ceased publication (when the editor passed away).
 It is the Summer 2007 edition.
 The main article is called, "My Wife Took My Job" by Mrs. Anna Neumas.
 She spoke about how a husband was heartbroken because his wife had decided to divorce him.
 The court gave her the children because she was earning much more money than he was.
 She was very successful in her work and didn't think she needed him any more.
 Mrs. Neumas went on to explain The Industrial Revolution and Women's Rights Movement, and the ungodly thinking that lured wives and mothers out of the home.
 The article is excellent and will greatly encourage we homemakers who are committed to our calling at home.
-(I hope you are able to read this article.
-I have embedded the file, of the entire issue, below.)
+(I hope you are able to read this article.)

 Mrs. White's special book for Homemakers - "Mother's Book of Home Economics."

 An Invitation - Subscribe to The Legacy of Home and have it delivered directly to your email.